Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but AP can be useful in many scenarios when it comes to WiFi.

 Early APs where used to add wireless to a network.
 This made them an invaluable tool in the early days of WiFi.

-Most any network today will already have wireless, for this reason most APs are used in extending, boosting, or bridging WiFi communication.
+Most any network today will already have wireless built-in, for this reason most APs today are multipurpose, and can also be used to extend, boost, or bridge WiFi communication.

-The NETGEAR EX2700 is a Wireless-N device that will extend a WiFi signal.
+The dodocool N300 is a Wireless-N device that will extend a WiFi signal or be used as a AP.

-It can be used as a access point by plugging in a wired Ethernet connection, or boosting/extending a existing wireless signal.
+It can be used as an access point by plugging in a wired Ethernet connection, or boosting/extending a existing wireless signal.

 It plugs into a wall outlet and can boost, extend a existing wireless signal or can convert a wired connection into a WiFi access point.